 6.2.
-Consultations with the stakeholders and Mechanism for Consultation and Participation to CPCU approval, information about the project will be shared with the public, to enable meaningful contribution, and enhance the success of the GIRAV and AF project.
+Consultations with the stakeholders and Mechanism for Consultation and Participation

+The consultation process will ensure that all those identified as stakeholders are consulted.
+Subject to CPCU approval, information about the project will be shared with the public, to enable meaningful contribution, and enhance the success of the GIRAV and AF project.